HaugrNet/eds/specifications.md

 Unit testing.

 Certain forms of Testing is initially discarded.
-Regression Testing will be added once a later version of the CWS is under development.
-If problems exist with performance, Performance Testing can also be added, but initially it is not considered.
+Regression Testing will be since once a later version of the CWS is under development.
+If problems exist with performance, Performance Testing can also be since, but initially it is not considered.

 #### 3.1 Unit Testing